 The symptoms are similar to the human form of Alzheimer’s disease.
 Your cat will grow confused and disoriented.
 They will struggle to make it to the litter box on time.
 They will stare into space, or at blank walls, for hours on end.
 Perhaps the most saddening symptom comes when your cat starts failing to remember or recognize you.

 If your cat has reached an impressive age, well into double figures, dementia becomes increasingly likely.
 You will need to understand the symptoms of this condition, and act accordingly.
-Senility has a major impact on feline quality of life, and must be managed wherever possible.
+Senility has a major effect on the quality of a cat’s life and must be minimized wherever possible.

 What is Cognitive Dysfunction Syndrome in Cats?